alexandrainst/node-red-contrib-json-multi-schema/README.md

 * *Context*: Node-RED node, or command line with `node ./index.js json-multi-schema-validator`
 * *Purpose*: Ability to validate a JSON observation (e.g. one of the FIWARE NGSI types) on the fly against a specified JSON Schema URL.
 Schemas are automatically downloaded and cached the first time they are needed.
+* *Configuration*: A `schemaVersion` property indicating which [version of JSON Schema version](http://json-schema.org/specification.html).
+See the [Ajv documentation](https://ajv.js.org/json-schema.html#json-schema-versions) for technical details.
 * *Input*: A JSON observation (e.g. one of the FIWARE NGSI types) in the `msg.payload` property, and the corresponding JSON Schema URL on the `msg.schemaUrl` property (coming from json-multi-schema-resolver).
   * If no `msg.schemaUrl` is provided, no validation is performed.
 * *Output*: The unmodified JSON observation in the `msg.payload` property, the used schema in the `msg.validUrl` (if any validation was performed), and potential validation errors in the `msg.error` property.